eykamp/firmware-update-service/README.md

 # Motivation
 This project is intended to simplify the provision of firmware images for remote over-the-air (OTA) updates using the ESP8266 OTA library (see references).
-It can also serve as a simple repository for firmware images for various projects.
+It can also serve as a simple repository for firmware images for multiple projects.

 The code was written to work as a Heroku service, but should work fine on any server with only minor modifications.